shohei-kojima/integrated_HHV6_recon/README.md

 - 4th column: attribution of fasta header

 ### 'hhv6a_reconstructed.fa', 'hhv6b_reconstructed.fa'
 This is one of the main result files for most users.
 This file contains HHV-6 sequence reconstructed with called variants.
 This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.
-Genomic regions where do not have any reads (= 0 read mapped) are masked by a character 'N.'
+Genomic regions where do not have any reads (= 0 reads mapped) are masked by a character 'N.'

 ### 'high_coverage_viruses.pdf'
 This is one of the main result files for most users.
 If there is one or more viruses in your sample, this tool outputs read coverage of those viruses.